Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Cirrhosis Complications: Encephalopathy

-When the liver has been damaged by cirrhosis, it may not be able to filter poisons from the bloodstream, especially substances in the blood produced by bacteria in the large intestine.
+When the liver has been damaged, it may not be able to filter poisons from the bloodstream, especially substances in the blood produced by bacteria in the large intestine.
 As a result, these substances (which include ammonia) may build up in the bloodstream and cause problems in your brain called encephalopathy.
 High ammonia levels are a sign of encephalopathy.

 Symptoms of encephalopathy may include: